Munich art hoarder's lawyer awaits proof of trove's looted status

 Gurlitt, who moved freely for decades between Germany, Austria and Switzerland to sell pieces from his collection, aroused suspicion in 2010 when German officials found him on a train crossing the Swiss border with a very large sum of cash.

-When authorities raided his apartment in 2012, they found a collection of Modernist and Renaissance masterpieces valued by media reports at an estimated 1 billion euros.
+When authorities raided his apartment in 2012, they found a collection of Modernist and Renaissance masterpieces valued by media reports at an estimated 1 billion euros ($1.37 billion).

 Hartung said he expected most of the artworks to be returned to Gurlitt, though none had been so far.